mtboren/PowerShellSkills/ReadMe.md

 - [PowerShell Output Streams](docs/PowerShellOutputStreamsAndTranscription.ipynb): Return rich objects, and use other PowerShell output streams for the human-readable story (logging/transcription)
 - [Regular Expressions](docs/RegularExpressions.ipynb): If you absolutely must, delve into the whacky world of string beasts as truths, and using RegEx to try to tame the dragon 🐲
 - [Supporting Confirmation](docs/SupportingShouldProcess.ipynb): Supporting `-Confirm` / requesting confirmation the PowerShell way (via `SupportsShouldProcess` in [`CmdletBinding`](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_functions_cmdletbindingattribute) attribute); also, support `-WhatIf` in the same way
+- [🧪Testing with Pester](docs/TestingWithPester.ipynb): Some info about what, how, and why for some testing (with Pester) and behavior-driven development mindset